awwright/magnode/doc/en/user/content.md

 When you want to create a new instance of a class, you can navigate to the page with ?new: <http://magnode.org/Page?new>.
 This creates a new instance of a resource in memory, and brings up a form to edit it, to submit and save in the database.

 ### Retreiving Content

-Magnode is a framework that formats RDF resources, which are identified by URIs.
-When your web browser dereferences these resources (that is, accesses them over the network), the web browser eventually contacts the Magnode HTTP server, which then uses a series of _transforms_ to convert the RDF resource of whatever type it is, into a content type requested by the browser (usually HTML).
-In some cases you may want Magnode to format a resource that it is not the server for, for instance, the `rdfs:Class` resource which has a uri of `http://www.w3.org/2000/01/rdf-schema#Class`.
-If the URI were to be dereferenced, it would make an HTTP GET request to `www.w3.org` for the resource `/2000/01/rdf-schema`.
+Magnode is a framework that formats resources, which are identified by URIs.
+When your web browser dereferences these resources (that is, accesses them over the network), the web browser eventually contacts the Magnode HTTP server, which then uses a series of _transforms_ to convert the resource of whatever type it is natively, into a content type requested by the browser (usually HTML).
+In some cases you may want Magnode to format a resource that it is not the server for, for instance, the `rdfs:Class` resource which has a URI of `http://www.w3.org/2000/01/rdf-schema#Class`.
+If the URI were to be dereferenced directly, it would make an HTTP GET request to `www.w3.org` for the resource `/2000/01/rdf-schema`.
 If you want to ask `example.com` how it would format the resource, you can specify the shortened URL after the domain name part of the URI like so: `http://example.com/rdfs:Class`.
-URIs with hashes can be formatted in the same manner.
+Hash URIs (containing the "#" character) can be formatted in the same manner.

 Which transforms are applied can be controlled with the `?apply=` paramater, which can be used any number of times, each with a different value that specifies the transform to apply to the requested resource.
+Specific representations may be requested to be formatted using the `?view=(type)` parameter, e.g. `http://example.com/post?view=magnode:DocumentHTML`.

 ### How resources are applied